IzharFine/EzDataGrid/ez-data-grid/README.md

 ### Params:

 #### key (required) - string
-Unique key from your EzGrid data param that describes rows you want to render.
+Unique key from your EzGrid data param that describes columns you want to render.

 #### title (required) - string
-The title you want for the row.
+The title you want for the column.

 #### isWithoutData - bool
-If this row have no data to take from EzGrid data or it`s for custom.
+If this column have no data to take from EzGrid data or it`s for custom.

 #### editable - bool
 If this is editable column, if you use it you must provide the type prop as well.